thomasebsmith/finances/README.md

 # Finances
-**Warning: The utilities in this project may be out of date or inaccurate.
-They do not attempt to provide financial advice.
-Use them at your own risk!**
+**Warning: This project may be out of date or inaccurate.
+It does not attempt to provide financial advice.
+Use it at your own risk!**

 This project provides a Python library that you can use for analyzing and simulating finances.
 It is designed for dealing with United States financial